 If your door was supplied with any struts (consult Table 7-A on bottom of page 10), use 1/4" x 3/4" self tapping screws to attach strut as shown in the illustration.
-When pre-drilled holes in strut do not line up vertically with hinge hole locations, you will be required to drill (2) 3/16" pilot holes through the strut and the back skin of door at each hinge hole location, or use a drill or impact wrench with a 7/16" socket to drive self-tapping screws through strut and into door.
-(FIG. 9-F)
+If your door was supplied with a reinforcing L-angle, attach it to the top section with the shorter leg against the door using 1/4" x 3/4" self-tapping screws.
+When predrilled holes in strut (L-angle) do not line up vertically with stiles, you will be required to drill (2) 3/16" pilot holes through the strut (one 3/16" hole through the L-angle) and the stile at each end stile and each center stile, or use a drill or impact wrench with a 7/16" socket to drive self-tapping screws through strut (L-angle) and stile (FIG. 9-F).